koknat/dif/README.md

        -removeDictKeys 'regex'
                           For use with -yaml or -json
-                          Removes all dictionary keys matching the regex
+                          Removes all dictionary keys matching the regex Removes all dictionary keys matching the regex

+       -flatten           For use with -yaml or -json Flatten nested dictionary and array structures

        -basenames         Convert path/file to file
                           This can be useful when comparing log files which contain temporary directories